nsipplswezey/react-native-iOS9-contact-picker/5ball-course-api/README.md

 npm run nodal -- s
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/).
+Course API should now be available at [localhost:3000](http://localhost:3000/).